hemengke1997/vite-plugin-public-typescript/README.md

 - Transform typescript to javascript at runtime and build time
 - Support HMR
 - Output js with hash, no worry about cache
-- Customize esbuild build options, specify target browsers range
+- Customize esbuild build options, specify target browser ranges

 ## Install